Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: 1971--1975

 Leaving systems for the moment and considering algorithms, major progress was made in this time period on the important problems of multivariate GCD~\cite{moses-yun:1973} and factorization~\cite{Wang_1973,wang1975factoring} using ideal-adic methods~\cite{yun1974hensel}.
-This work---building on the work of others as it does---marks the take-off of sophisticated modular methods in computer algebra systems, which remain crucial system tools for efficiency.
+This work---building on the work of others such as Hans Zassenhaus~\cite{zassenhaus1969hensel} as it does---marks the take-off of sophisticated modular methods in computer algebra systems, which remain crucial system tools for efficiency.
+This was followed up by an influential Mathematics of Computation paper by Paul Wang and Linda Preiss Rothschild~\cite{wang1975factoring}, again showing increasing impact of symbolic computing on the wider community.

 Several people have since observed that, \textsl{in applications}, multivariate polynomials factor frequently and usefully.
 This implies that the results of these fundamental papers have had, in all likelihood, an outstanding if underappreciated effect on the utility of symbolic computation.
 Since multivariate polynomials with coefficients ``chosen at random'' mostly do not factor at all, perhaps the extreme utility of this work could not have been anticipated.